1. StreamsHub Console overview

 - Nodes

-Provides details on broker and controller nodes, including their roles, operational status, and partition distribution.
+Details broker and controller nodes, including roles, status, and partition distribution.

 - Topics